dr-jts/pg-util/svg/README.md

 * `width` (opt) - width of view
 * `height` (opt) - height of view
 * `style` (opt) - specifies CSS styling at the document level (see `SVGStyle` function)

+### svgViewbox

+Returns an SVG viewBox value determine from the envelope of a geometry.

+### svgShape

+Encodes a PostGIS geometry as an SVG shape.

+### svgPolygon

+Encodes an array of ordinates as an SVG polygon.

+### svgStyle

+Encodes an array of name,value pairs as a string of SVG CSS name:value; properties

+### svgHSL

+Encodes H,S,L values a CSS HSL function

+### svgRandInt

+Returns a random integer from a range [lo, hi] (inclusive)

+### svgRandPick

+Returns a random item from an array of integers